 See where to get federal and state government grants to help fund your new food truck business

 Food truck businesses are one of the cheapest ways to get started in the catering industry.
-You don’t pay rents, utilities or business rates like bricks-and-mortar restaurants and you can move to another location if footfall drops off.
+You don’t pay rents, utilities, or business rates like brick-and-mortar restaurants and you can move to another location if footfall drops off.